BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_7_Receiving_a_Transaction.md

 Welcome to the world of Bitcoin latency.
 The problem is that your transaction hasn't yet been recorded in a block!

-> :book: ***What is a block?*** Transactions are transmitted across the network and gathered into blocks by miners.
+> 📖 ***What is a block?*** Transactions are transmitted across the network and gathered into blocks by miners.
 These blocks are secured with a mathematical proof-of-work, which proves that computing power has been expended as part of the block creation.
 It's that proof-of-work (multiplied over many blocks, each built atop the last) that ultimately keeps Bitcoin secure.

-> :book: ***What is a miner?*** A miner is a participant of the Bitcoin network who works to create blocks.
+> 📖 ***What is a miner?*** A miner is a participant of the Bitcoin network who works to create blocks.
 It's a paying job: when a miner successfully creates a block, they are paid a one-time reward plus the fees for the transactions in his block.
 Mining is big business.
 Miners tend to run on special hardware, accelerated in ways that make it more likely that they'll be able to create blocks.
 They also tend to be part of mining pools, where the miners all agree to share out the rewards when one of them successfully creates a block.

 You might have to wait patiently for those funds.
 Some faucets have a waiting queue before they'll distribute funds, and in any case it takes 10 minutes to make every block, even if a faucet sent a transaction immediately, it might take 10 minutes to arrive.
 Eventually, however, you should see funds:
 ```